magepages/mpdocs/docs/gift-card/index.md

 ![](https://i.imgur.com/90cJKcl.png)

 * In the **Can Use For Shipping Amount** field: Select “Yes” to apply a gift Card and gift credit for the shipping fee.
 If both gift card and gift credit are having sufficient value and the customer doesn’t purchase Gift Card Product, the order can be considered as a free one.
-* In the **Allow Refund Gift Card** field: Select “Yes” to be able to refund the amount of a gift card or gift credit to customer's balance.
+* In the **Allow Refund Gift Card** field: Select “Yes” to be able to refund the amount of a gift card to customer's gift code balance.

 #### 1.4.
 Gift Card Template Configuration
 Expand ``Mageplaza > Gift Card: Configuration > Gift Card Template Configuration`` to modify general modules changing template for gift certificates